AlejandroBryan/alejandrobryan/projects/my-flixx.md

       words: 'Successfully creating a functional and secure REST API that interacts seamlessly with the MongoDB database was a major accomplishment, demonstrating proficiency in server-side development.'
     - title: future steps
       style: 'warning'
-      words: 'Future enhancements include expanding the database to include more diverse movie genres and incorporating additional user features like movie ratings and reviews.'
+      words: 'Future enhancements include expanding the database to include more diverse movie genres and incorporating additional user features like movie ratings and reviews'
     - title: final thoughts
       style: 'info'
       words: 'Building the server-side of My-flixx was an enriching experience that solidified full-stack development skills, particularly in creating and managing APIs and databases.